keyedTable

 keyColumn is a string scalar or vector indicating the name(s) of the primary key column(s).
 The column type must be INTEGRAL, TEMPORAL or LITERAL.

-capacity is the amount of memory (in terms of the number of rows) allocated to the table.
-When the number of rows exceeds capacity, the system will first allocate memory of 1.2-2 times of capacity, copy the data to the new memory space, and release the original memory.
+- capacity is a positive integer indicating the amount of memory (in terms of the number of rows) allocated to the table.
+When the number of rows exceeds capacity, the system will first allocate memory of 1.2~2 times of capacity, copy the data to the new memory space, and release the original memory.
 For large tables, these steps may use significant amount of memory.

 -

-colTypes is a string vector of data types.
+- colTypes is a string vector of data types.
+The non-key columns can be specified as an array vector type or ANY type.

 For the third scenario, table is a table.
 Please note that keyColumns in table cannot have duplicate values.